-Sequence Event Estimated Time

-1 Commander issues guidance 10 min

-2 Provide movement support 20 hr

-3 Employ operations security measures 50 min

-4 Defend unit against threat situations 1 hr

-5 Reorganize unit 1 hr

-6 Final AAR 1 hr

-TOTAL TIME: 24 hr

-NOTE 1: Events will be performed to standard, not time limitation.
-The time required to train an event will vary based on METT-TC factors and the training proficiency of the unit.
+Sequence Event Estimated Time 1 Commander issues guidance 10 min 2 Provides Watercraft Transportation Support 24 hr 3 Final AAR 1 hr TOTAL TIME: 25 hr 10 min NOTE 1: Events will be performed to standard, not time limitation.
+The time required to train an event will vary based on METT-T factors and the training proficiency of the unit.
 NOTE 2: Additional time is required if large portions of the exercise are conducted at night, under limited visibility, or under MOPP conditions.

 - a.
-The unit bases and facilities are established, causeway systems have been constructed to meet mission requirements, and the unit is now prepared to perform its critical wartime mission.
-The unit's mission is to provide movement support on a 24-hour basis. - b.
+The unit bases and facilities are established and the unit is now prepared to perform its critical wartime mission.
+The units mission is to provide watercraft transportation support. - b.
 Unit and higher HQ OPLAN/OPORD are available. - c.
 Intelligence information on the tactical situation is disseminated from higher HQ to the unit.
 The unit implements OPSEC measures. - d.
-Sufficient supplies and equipment are available. - e.
-Conduct this exercise in a field site or MOUT environment. - f.
+The units have received commitments from higher HQ. - e.
+Sufficient supplies and equipment are available. - f.
+Conduct this exercise in a waterway or beach environment. - g.
 The OPFOR may be conventional or unconventional forces and is capable of intelligence gathering.
 The OPSEC program is a passive defensive measure.
-Local security is maintained by using OPSEC countermeasures. - g.
-The OPFOR can launch air, ground, small boat, and/or NBC attacks.
+Local security is maintained by using OPSEC countermeasures. - h.
+The OPFOR can launch air, ground, small watercraft, and/or NBC attacks.
 Isolated NBC incidents have occurred.
-OPFOR is capable of conducting EW. - h.
-Conduct this exercise in all day or night environmental conditions. - 6.
+OPFOR is capable of conducting EW. - i.
+This exercise will only be conduct under normal conditions. - 6.
 Special Situation.
 The unit commander issues the following guidance to his key leaders:

 "We will continue to operate from our present location.
-We will provide movement support, for cargo and equipment, on a 24-hour basis.
-The operations section will provide coordination between operating elements of the causeway platoon, two RRDF platoons, maintenance section, and tasking unit.
-They will also dispatch company assets and maintain visibility, receive and distribute intelligence information, and operate the company's communications net control station.
-The maintenance company will maintain all the company's organic equipment.
-The enemy is capable of mounting ground, aerial, small boat, and NBC attacks throughout the area, as well as bringing indirect fire upon our position.
+Continue to stay abreast of requirements.
+The enemy is capable of mounting ground, aerial, small watercraft, and NBC attacks throughout the area, as well as bringing indirect fire upon our position.
 A nuclear strike by friendly forces is possible.
 Keep me updated on the status of our support operations.
 I want to be updated on the status of support as soon as you encounter problems or there is a break in operations."